yashkalola/yashkalola/README.md

 <h1 align="center"> Hi there👋 I'm Yash Kalola </h2>

-Highly motivated and results-oriented individual with strong logic and problem-solving skills.
+<b>Highly motivated and results-oriented individual with strong logic and
+problem-solving skills.
 Proven ability to learn quickly and excel in challenging environments.
-Eager to leverage Python proficiency and analytical skills to contribute to a dynamic team as a DSA intern.
+Eager to leverage Python proficiency and analytical skills to contribute to a dynamic team as a DSA intern. </b>

-## Skills
-- **Languages**:
-  - Python
-  - JavaScript
-  - HTML
-  - CSS
-- **Frameworks**:
-  - MYSql
-- **Tools**:
-  - Git
-  - Github

 <h2>🛠️ Technologies & Tools</h2>
   <div class="tech-icons">